Exploring non-trivial band structure and spin polarizations in $d$-wave altermagnets tailored by anisotropic optical fields: Finding the electron states in the presence of off-resonance dressing fields

 where $\mc{H}^{(0),\,M}(\vec{\bf k},t)$ and $\mc{H}_{1,2}^{(0),\,R}(\vec{\bf k}) $ remain unchanged and

 The zero-order Floquet Hamiltonian $\mc{H}_{[n=0]}^{(F)}(\vec{\bf k})$ is given by

 Therefore, the bandgap $2 \Delta_2^{(L)}$ is obtained as

-and disappears for certain directions $\theta_0 = \pi n /2$, $n = 1,2,3, ...$.
-The other changes to the finite-$k$ dispersions are given as the modifications of the components of its anisotropic Fermi velocity and are shown at $1/\omega^4$ level, which are are small but not negligible.
+and disappears at $\theta_0 = \pi n /2$, $n = 1,2,3, ...$.
+The changes to the finite-$k$ dispersions are given as the modifications of the components of its anisotropic Fermi velocity and are shown at $ \backsim 1/\omega^4$ level, which are are small but not negligible.